leight-core/server/README.md

   NEW
   // Job has been picked up and is in progress.
   RUNNING
+  // Job has been successfully done; waiting for "commit".
   SUCCESS
   // Job has failed hard (usually outside of boundaris of the job handler) FAILURE